kiss-community/kiss-live/README.md

 # kiss-live

-Allows you to generate unoffical iso images of Kiss Linux and it's derivatives.
+Allows you to generate unoffical iso images of Kiss Linux and its derivatives.

 ## Usage